niki4etoo/Hero-is-Running/README.md

 # Hero-is-Running
-A small 2d arcade game with C++,GLFW and OpenGL
+A small 2d arcade game with C++, GLFW and OpenGL